EtherSystem/MajorMiseries/README.md

 - Neglecting fatigue, hunger, thirst, warmth, or condition can weaken the Immunity Shield.
 - Internal body temperature can drift into fever, sweating, overheating, or severe cold pressure.
 - Killing predators can make the world more hostile.
-- Remaining away from home, or trapped in a hated region, can wear the survivor down.
+- Remaining away from home, or trapped in a hated region, can wear you down.
-- Repeated catastrophic wounds can permanently scar the body.
+- Repeated severe lacerations will permanently scar your body.

 Major Miseries aims to make each game more demanding and complex, so this mod is not recommended for beginner players.